-- All Sri Lankans irrespective of their ethnicity, religion, gender, age, social status, or their political affiliations. - All Sri Lankans who have been subjected to physical and/or psychological injury caused by violence and/or acute stress in Sri Lanka or overseas. - Dependents and close relatives of Sri Lankans who have died or are still suffering as a result of physical and or psychological injury caused by violence and or acute stress in Sri Lanka or overseas.
+- All Sri Lankans irrespective of their ethnicity or religion; their sex or gender; their age or social status or their political affiliations. - All Sri Lankans who have been subjected to physical and or psychological injury caused by violence and or acute stress in Sri Lanka or overseas. - Dependents and close relatives of Sri Lankans who have died or are still suffering as a result of physical and or psychological injury caused by violence and or acute stress in Sri Lanka or overseas.